-As a busy mom of four, getting ready for Christmas can equate to a lot of added stress – especially when you’re planning Christmas on a budget!
+As a working mom of four, I can attest to the fact that getting ready for Christmas can equate to a lot of added stress – especially when you’re planning Christmas on a budget!

 There’s the shopping, the meals, family gatherings, the school parties, school plays….and the Christmas checklist goes on and on.

-For whatever reason, using a Christmas budget tool to be more intentional with our holiday shopping never entered my mind until recently.
+For whatever reason, using a Christmas budget worksheet to be more intentional with our holiday shopping was something I never committed to until recent years.

 Planning Christmas on a Budget